Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/README.md

 dotnet add package Azure.AI.FormRecognizer
 ```

-> Note: This version of the client library defaults to the `2022-06-30-preview` version of the service.
+> Note: This version of the client library defaults to the `2022-08-31` version of the service.

 This table shows the relationship between SDK versions and supported API versions of the service:

 |SDK version|Supported API version of service
 |-|-
-|4.0.0-beta.5 | 2.0, 2.1, 2022-06-30-preview
+|4.0.0 | 2.0, 2.1, 2022-08-31
 |3.1.X | 2.0, 2.1
 |3.0.X | 2.0

-> Note: Starting with version `4.0.0-beta.1`, a new set of clients were introduced to leverage the newest features of the Form Recognizer service.
+> Note: Starting with version `4.0.0`, a new set of clients were introduced to leverage the newest features of the Form Recognizer service.
 Please see the [Migration Guide][migration_guide] for detailed instructions on how to update application code from client library version `3.1.X` or lower to the latest version.
 Additionally, see the [Changelog][formreco_changelog] for more detailed information.
-The below table describes the relationship of each client and its supported API version(s):
+The table below describes the relationship of each client and its supported API version(s):

 |API version|Supported clients
 |-|-
-|2022-06-30-preview|DocumentAnalysisClient and DocumentModelAdministrationClient
+|2022-08-31|DocumentAnalysisClient and DocumentModelAdministrationClient
 |2.1|FormRecognizerClient and FormTrainingClient
 |2.0|FormRecognizerClient and FormTrainingClient